-- 14. Manage the supervision of the technical consultants, including review and acceptance of reports - 15.
+- 13. Assist in the review of bidding documents, request for proposals, requests for bids, expressions of interest or other documents required to engage consultants and bidders. - 14.
 Perform other related duties as assigned by the Director of Economic Planning.

 Qualifications and Experience